unitymakesus/threadcapital/wp-content/plugins/widget-logic/readme.txt

 *  Don't cache widget logic results -- From v .58 the widget logic code should only execute once, but that might cause unexpected results with some themes, so this option is here to turn that behaviour off.
 (The truth/false of the code will be evaluated every time the sidebars_widgets filter is called.

 == Frequently Asked Questions ==

-= I upgraded to Version 5.7.0 and my site's widgets now behave differently =

-There was an important change to how your Widget Logic code is evaluated.
-There is a new default 'Load logic' point of 'after query variables set'.
-For most people this should be better, but you could try reverting to the old default 'when plugin starts'.

 = What can I try if it's not working? =